Minor Calvo: The murder of Parmenio

-On July 7, 2001, Parmenio Medina was shot dead at the entrance of his home.
-This crime was perpetrated by hired killers, who fled the scene quickly, police said in a gray Hyundai.
+On 7 July 2001, Parmenio Medina was shot dead at the entrance of his home.
+This crime was perpetrated by hired killers, who fled the scene quickly in a gray Hyundai, police said.

 The suspicions relating Calvo to the crime were confirmed when he was arrested on charges of masterminding the crime, along with businessman Omar Chávez.

 Parmenio Medina's murder was heavily covered and discussed in Costa Rica.
 Partly this was because of the direct involvement of a notorious Catholic priest in a country with a heavy Roman Catholic majority.
 It was also the first murder of a journalist in Costa Rica, and thus a direct challenge to the country's freedom of expression.